-The IRB Director is responsible for conducting audits of ongoing research.
-The IRB Director and IRB staff will conduct audits of ongoing research in the following instances: (1) when the convened IRB directs an audit be conducted, (2) when the IRB Director or IRB staff identifies an error in review (3) routine compliance audits of consents and meeting minutes.
+Under the direction of the IRB Director, the IRB Quality Specialist will conduct audits of ongoing research in the following instances: (1) when the convened IRB directs an audit be conducted (for cause), (2) routine compliance audits of the IRB (i.e. audits of minutes, determination letters, etc., and (3) routine random audits of ongoing research.